ionixjunior/Contenido-Eventos/Talleres/Azure/README.md

 </ListView>
 ```

 In the code-behind you will declare **OnItemTapped** event to receive data.
 The page is **AttendeesView.xaml.cs**.
-Implement this method so it navigates to the DetailsView passing Attendee object tapped:
+Implement this method so it navigates to the DetailsView passing AttendeeModel object tapped:

 ```csharp
 private async void OnItemTapped(object sender, ItemTappedEventArgs e)